GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Duration**: 1 hour

 **Effect**: After a minute of time has passed since the spell was cast, the target must perform a [Prcp] save with a DV of 10 + points of spellcheck success + spell tier.
 If failed (but not critically failed), they see something out of the corner of their eye.
 This repeats every minute for the duration of the spell.
 Next time they interact with a creature, this spell is transfered to that creature.
-The spell can continue to transfer, but requires its current subject to perform a [Prcp] save (either as a result of this spell or otherwise) before it can be transfered again.
+The spell can continue to transfer, but requires its current subject to perform a [Prcp] save (either as a result of this spell or otherwise) before it can be transferred again.
-If the spellcheck is a critical success, the spell isn't transfered but instead duplicated to that creature.
+If the spellcheck is a critical success, the spell isn't transferred but instead duplicated to that creature.

-If a creature has a critical success with their save, they no longer are subject to further saves from the spell but can still have it transfered/duplicated from themself.
+If a creature has a critical success with their save, they no longer are subject to further saves from the spell but can still have it transfered/duplicated from themselves.

 A creature affected this way can see the effects of a Hypoaftepathy spell as a result of their save if it is a success (but not a critical success) and the narrator deems it is reasonable to do so.